Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

 is said to be the \emph{generalized vertex degree} of $x$.
-For a graph $(b,0)$, where $b$ might only take the values $0$ or $1$, $\text{deg}(x)$ coincides with the number of edges emerging from $x$.
+For a graph $(b,0)$ with $b \in \{0,1\}$ the number $\text{deg}(x)$ coincides with the number of edges emerging from $x$.
 A graph $(b,c)$ over $V$ is called \emph{locally finite} if the sets

-are finite for every $x \in V$, i.e. each vertex is only connected with finitely many other vertices.
+are finite for every $x \in V$, i.e., each vertex is only connected with finitely many other vertices.

-Let \gls{C} be the set of all real valued functions on $V$.
-To a graph $(b,c)$ over $V$ we associate the quadratic form given by
+Let $C(V)$ be the set of all real-valued functions on $V$ and let $C_c(V)$ be the subset of all real-valued functions of finite support.
+To a graph $(b,c)$ over $V$ we associate the quadratic form